sardemff7/eventd/PROTOCOL.md

-This file describes the EVENT protocol
+This file describes the EVENT protocol (EvP), a generic events dispatching protocol

 Messages are UTF-8 text which ends at the "\n" character.